allisonabinger/YardHopper/Dev/Back-End/server/README.md

 ### Privacy
 Users will not have their information public to others, so there is not identifying data that is listed on sales.
 The response from the API will only include public fields that will be necessary to display the listing and filter the posts by user input.

 Users will be able to archive their posts, and once a post has been archived, the image will be deleted from the database to perserve storage and ensure privacy.

-## Optimization
+Users can also update their information and delete their account, which will delete any listing they have made or image they have uploaded from our database and blob storage.

 ## Auto-Cleanup
 There is currently one cloud function service that will check for any listings that should be archived.
 At midnight each day, it looks at the listings for their active dates and compares it to the current date.
 It will then update the `status` of the sale accordingly to ensure no expired sales are shown, and upcoming sales are switched to `active` when the day arrives.